tjvantoll/nativescript-flashlight/README.md

     └── ios
 ```

+> If you don't want to use npm as part of your NativeScript app, you can alternatively copy and paste this repo's flashlight-common.js, flashlight.android.js, and flashlight.ios.js files into your app.

 ### Android

 To use the camera on Android your app must request permission to use the camera.
 To do so, add the following two lines to your project's AndroidManifest.xml: